compor/pact2018_artifact/README.md

-# FRAP: Function Reconstruction based Automatic Parallelization
+# Function Reconstruction based Automatic Parallelization

 This is a compiler tool for automatic parallelization of recurrence loops based on *function reconstruction*.
 Please see our PACT2018 paper "Revealing Parallel Scans and Reductions in Recurrences through Function Reconstruction" for the theories and algorithms.